Homes for Ukraine Update - 10 August 2022

 You can apply here: https://www.gov.uk/.../apply-for-a-ukraine-family-scheme...

-The Ukraine Family Visa scheme has been updated (in close consultation with the Ukrainian government and diaspora community) so that from Tuesday March 15th, Ukrainians with passports can get permission to come here online and give their biometrics once in Britain, meaning they no longer need to physically visit Visa Application Centres, which can focus efforts on helping those without passports.
-So far over 30,000 people have applied and approximately 5000 visas had been successfully issued and that rate is accelerating and not before time.
+From Tuesday March 15th, Ukrainians with passports have been able to get permission to come here online and give their biometrics once in Britain, meaning they no longer need to physically visit Visa Application Centres, which can focus efforts on helping those without passports.

 I have been calling for necessary checks to be carried out in the UK rather than in the chaos of the borders with Ukraine and at least the situation has been made easier by facilitating applications online rather than having to travel great distances to a UK visa office.
 Whilst security checks for the mostly women and children seeking to come to the UK need only be minimal, I do support the issuing of visas so that we know exactly who is coming to the UK and how we can best support them, but this process should be as streamlined as possible.
 I will be monitoring the new system when it comes online and feeding back any problems reported to me to make improvements if necessary.